 There are many ways that age discrimination shows up in the workplace, including:

 If your employer has retaliated against you or treated you differently because of your age, contact our skilled Orange County age discrimination attorneys today for a free consultation.

 California’s age discrimination law under FEHA applies to all employers who regularly employ five or more people.
 This includes:

 Employees who have been unfairly treated in the workplace due to their age can seek a wide range of legal remedies and damages.
 Our team of trained age discrimination attorneys in Orange County are prepared to stand by your side and help you pursue compensation for the following:

 The Equal Employment Opportunity Commission (EEOC) received 14,183 charges of age discrimination in 2020 alone, representing 21% of all discrimination charges.
 These charges resulted in $76.3 million in monetary benefits being paid out, though this number is likely much higher when considering additional benefits secured through litigation.

 According to a 2018 survey conducted by AARP:

-California law prohibits discrimination on the basis of age.
-Government Code §§12940 and 12941.
-Like the federal Age Discrimination in Employment Act, the FEHA bars discrimination against individuals over the age of 40.
-Government Code §12926(b).
-But the FEHA provides more remedies than does federal law.
+California employment law prohibits discrimination on the basis of age under Government Code §§12940 and 12941.
+Like the federal Age Discrimination in Employment Act, the Fair Employment and Housing Act (FEHA) bars discrimination against individuals over the age of 40 under Government Code §12926(b).
+But the FEHA provides more remedies than federal law does.
 For example, California law allows recovery for emotional distress and punitive damages, with no statutory limit on damage awards.